jimmejardine/qiqqa-open-source/docs-src/Notes/FAQ/Our position on using ⧸ including ChatGPT (et al).md

   3. find the revision in the Lucene.NET source tree that got turned into a binary Qiqqa release and fix the b0rks there.
   I looked into (3) and quickly found that option was nuts: good luck finding the precise revision and rebuilding for testing was a headache.
 (2) is not my cup of tea -- I've committed many sins, but writing Java code has only made a minor smudge on my aeternal ledger thus far -- so...
 (1)?
 Rrrright.
 API changed.
 Significantly.
 And to my 2019/2020 mind, *incomprehensibly*.
 How the mighty falter.
 So we're all still stuck with that piece of cruft.

   As far as I'm concerned, anno 2023, Lucene.NET can go paint radishes: I'm looking at SQLite FTS and possibly `manticore` for absolution.
-(While having looked into Apache SOLR before: that one *is* very nice, but somehow not exactly *end user ready* from my perspective.
-A matter of taste and limited ability, perhaps?
+(While having looked into Apache SOLR before: that one *is* very nice, but somehow not exactly *end user ready* from my perspective: Apache SOLR is only beautiful when you have someone around who likes playing the IT admin role. -- A matter of taste and limited ability, perhaps?
 You tell me.)

 ............................................................................................